Cofeesy/C-Study-notes/README.md

-# My Personal C Study Notes by Clion
+# C Study Notes by Clion